+COMPLETE #28 ONLY IF YOU ARE A NEW EMPLOYEE OR ARE RE-APPLYING FOR EMPLOYMENT

-APPLYING FOR EMPLO 28.I UNDERSTAND I AM NO RESPONSIBLE PARTY H YMENT OT ABLE TO ST AS BEEN NOT t a timesheet fo TART WORKING UNTIL THE TIFIED BY ACCRA'S CLIENT SERVICES or hours worked before my authorized hours.
+28. I UNDERSTAND I AM NOT ABLE TO START WORKING UNTIL THE RESPONSIBLE PARTY HAS BEEN NOTIFIED BY ACCRA'S CLIENT SERVICES DEPARTMENT.
+If I submit a timesheet for hours worked before my authorized start date, I will NOT be paid for those hours.

-By my signature below, I acknowledge information contained in this agreeme any provisions of this agreement.
-This understandings and representations. policies and procedures, my employments. nt.
-No oral stated on the sup of the state o tements or representations can change persedes all prior agreements, of the above policies or other Accra
+By my signature below, I acknowledge, understand, accept and agree to comply with the information contained in this agreement.
+No oral statements or representations can change any provisions of this agreement.
+This document supersedes all prior agreements, understandings and representations.
+If I violate any of the above policies or other Accra policies and procedures, my employment may be terminated.

 Employee Signature Date:

 Address: Apt

 City/State: Zip Phone

-Email address (we will email you a cop y of this form) -
+Email address (we will email you a co opy of this form)

-Accra By: Date:
+Ассга Ву: Date: